 We have complemented our direct sales efforts with sales to distributors and/or corporate partners.
 In 2013, we reached agreement with distributors in the United Kingdom, Ireland, the Netherlands, Russia and Turkey.
-In April 2014, we announced distribution of CytoSorb in the Middle East, including Saudi Arabia, the United Arab Emirates, Kuwait, Qatar, Bahrain, and Oman (the Gulf Cooperative Council ("GCC")) and Yemen, Iraq, and Jordan through an exclusive agreement with TechnoOrbits.
+In April 2014, we announced distribution of CytoSorb in the Middle East, including Saudi Arabia, the United Arab Emirates, Kuwait, Bahrain, and Oman (the Gulf Cooperative Council ("GCC")) and Yemen, Iraq, and Jordan through an exclusive agreement with TechnoOrbits.
 In December 2014, we entered into an exclusive agreement with Smart Medical Solutions S.R.L., to distribute CytoSorb for critical care applications in Romania and the neighboring Republic of Moldova.
-In 2015, we announced exclusive distribution agreements with Aferetica SRL to distribute CytoSorb in Italy, AlphaMedix Ltd. to distribute CytoSorb in Israel, TekMed Pty Ltd. to distribute CytoSorb in Australia and New Zealand, and Hoang Long Pharma to distribute CytoSorb in Vietnam.
-In June 2016, we announced an exclusive agreement with Armaghan Salamat Kish Group (Arsak) to distribute CytoSorb in Iran.
-In October 2016, we announced an exclusive agreement with Armaghan Salamat Kish Group (Arsak) to distribute CytoSorb in Iran.
-In October 2016, we announced an exclusive agreement with Foxx Medical Chile SpA to distribute CytoSorb in Chile.
-In July 2017, we announced an exclusive agreement with Droguería, Ramón, González, Revilla (DRGR) S.A. to distribute CytoSorb in Panama.
+In 2015, we announced exclusive distribution agreements with Aferetica s.r.l. to distribute CytoSorb in Italy, AlphaMedix Ltd. to distribute CytoSorb in Israel, TekMed Pty Ltd. to distribute CytoSorb in Australia and New Zealand, and Hoang Long Pharma to distribute CytoSorb in Vietnam.
+In June 2016, we announced an exclusive distribution agreement with Palex Medical SA to distribute CytoSorb in Iran.
+In April 2017, we entered into a distribution agreement with KRA Technical Services to distribute CytoSorb in Qatar.
+In July 2017, we announced an exclusive agreement with Marmaghan Salamat Kish Group (Arsak) to distribute cytoSorb in Iran.
+In April 2017, we entered into a distribution agreement with KRA Technical Services to distribute CytoSorb in Qatar.
+In July 2017, we announced an exclusive agreements with Pharmaworld and Chong Lap (H.K.)
+Co.
+Ltd. to distribute CytoSorb in Lebanon and Hong Kong, respectively.
+As of the third quarter of 2018, we had expanded distribution to include Bosnia, Herzegovina, and Croatia with Medis, d.o.o.; Estonia, Latvia, and Lithuania with SIA Scanmed; and Montenegro and Serbia with Mar Medica, d.o.o. and Cardiotec Vascular Ltda., in Chile.
+CytoSorb is also distributed in the United Kingdom by Chalice Medical, Ltd., which focuses its efforts in England and Ireland.

-We have been expanding our strategic partnerships by number and scope.
-In September 2013, we entered into a strategic partnership with Biocon Ltd., India's largest biopharmaceuticals company, with an initial distribution agreement for India and select emerging markets, under which Biocon has the exclusive commercialization rights for CytoSorb initially focused on sepsis.
+We have been working to expand the number and scope of our strategic partnerships.
+In September 2013, we entered into a strategic partnership with Biocon Ltd. ("Biocon"), India's largest biopharmaceuticals company, with an initial distribution agreement for India and select emerging markets, under which Biocon has the exclusive commercialization rights for CytoSorb initially focused on sepsis.
 In October 2014, the Biocon partnership was expanded to include all critical care applications and cardiac surgery.
 In addition, Biocon committed to higher annual minimum purchases of CytoSorb to maintain distribution exclusivity and committed to conduct and publish results from multiple investigator initiated studies and patient case studies.
 In December 2017, the Biocon partnership was further expanded to include exclusive distribution of CytoSorb in Malaysia.
 Under the terms of the agreement, Biocon has committed to minimum annual purchases in Malaysia to maintain exclusivity this territory.
-In addition, the term of the original agreement was extended to December 2022
+In addition, the term of the original agreement was extended to December 2022.